Bright hallway with wooden flooring, console table, plants, and framed wall art.

 7. Balance the Five Feng Shui Elements

-Earth: Add elements such as clay pots, ceramics, or natural stones to encourage stability.
+Add ceramics, clay pots, or natural stone for stability.

 This multi-layered and well-balanced strategy is normally used by skilled interior designers in London to merge traditional Feng Shui practices with contemporary living environments.
 Efficient project management is essential to ensure that all these components work well together.